GarethSharpe/activity-app/README.md

 # ActivityApp

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.3.
+This project utalizes [Angular 5](https://angular.io/) as well as [Angular Material](https://material.angular.io/) for the front-end framework.
+The back-end utalizes [Firebase](https://console.firebase.google.com) database as well as Firebase hosting.

+For more information on the back-end data, please see 'Data structure' below.

+The hosted app can be found [here](https://activity-app-ocas.firebaseapp.com/)

 ## Development server